-Kevin Kennedy, the Regional Humanitarian Coordinator for the Whole of Syria (WOS) Response, identified key steps to support an information management system, which has been utilized in the Syria response.
+Kevin Kennedy, the Regional Humanitarian Coordinator for the Whole of Syria Response, identified key steps to support an information management system, which has been used in the Syria response.